ctheissen/nirspec_fmp/README.md

 # nirspec_fmp (NIRSPEC Forward Modeling Pipeline)
-The nirspec_fmp is a forward-modeling pipeline for the NIRSPEC spectrometer, which is intended to make required adjustments before reducing private data using [NIRSPEC-Data-Reduction-Pipeline(NSDRP)](https://github.com/Keck-DataReductionPipelines/NIRSPEC-Data-Reduction-Pipeline), to perform telluric wavelength calibrations, and to forward model spectral data.
+The nirspec_fmp is a forward-modeling framework for the NIRSPEC spectrometer, which is intended to make required adjustments before reducing private data using [NIRSPEC-Data-Reduction-Pipeline(NSDRP)](https://github.com/Keck-DataReductionPipelines/NIRSPEC-Data-Reduction-Pipeline), to perform telluric wavelength calibrations, and to forward model spectral data.
 The code is currently being developed.

 Authors:
 * Dino Chih-Chun Hsu (UCSD)